 Likewise, start putting aside 10% of your income for financial investment.
 Start reading about investing, start learning about investing, open an account at Ameritrade, Etrade, or Charles Schwab, and start investing, one share of stock at a time if that is all you have put aside.
-A person that invests in 1000 times more likely to become a millionaire that a person that does not.
+A person who invests in 1000 times more likely to become a millionaire than a person that does not.
 Its not brain surgery difficult and it is not a matter of a mad dash to save when you turn 50.
 Financial investing is a matter of being steady and purposeful, like the tortoise that beats the hare in the proverb.
 Ignore the noise of the day traders.
 Don’t know what to buy?
-Buy SPY and QQQ ETF shares, which are shares that track the S&P 500 and Nasdaq 100 companies, and hold them — its a simple bet on the prosperity of America.
+Buy SPY and QQQ ETF shares, which are shares that track the S&P 500 and Nasdaq 100 companies, and hold them — they represent a simple bet on the prosperity of America.

 The red pill clarity bottom line is that thinking in terms of investing vs. spending will change your life forever, if you embrace it.
 Invest your time, don’t spend it.
 Time is the most important asset.
 Invest a portion of your income, don’t squander it.
-Success is not hard like many pessimists think it is.
+Success is not as hard as many pessimists think it is.
 Anyone can become an extraordinary success, but you have to invest your time and money, week in and week out, from this day forward.